Accountability & Audit

 Internal Control Framework

-Specifically, our internal control system monitors the Company's overall financial position and ensures it is accurately reflected in our financial and management reporting while safeguarding our assets against major losses and misappropriation; providing reasonable assurance against material fraud and error; and efficiently identifying and correcting non-compliance.
+The Board is responsible for maintaining an effective internal control system.
+Our internal control system monitors the Company's overall financial position and ensures it is accurately reflected in our financial and management reporting while safeguarding our assets against major losses and misappropriation; providing reasonable assurance against material fraud and error; and efficiently identifying and correcting non-compliance.

-To ensure efficient and effective operations in our expanding business units and functions, relevant internal control policies and procedures, committees, and working groups are in place to achieve, monitor, and enforce internal controls.
+To ensure efficient and effective operations in our business units and functions, relevant internal control policies and procedures, committees, and working groups are in place to achieve, monitor, and enforce internal controls.
 These policies and procedures are periodically reviewed and updated when necessary.
 All employees are made aware of the policies and procedures, with comprehensive staff communications and training programs in place to ensure understanding and awareness.

 The Audit Committee supports the Board to oversee the effectiveness of internal controls, while management is responsible for designing, implementing, and maintaining an effective internal control system with reference to the COSO principles.
-In particular, appropriate policies and procedures governing the activities of the Executive Committee, Board Members, executives and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc., have been put in place.
+In particular, appropriate policies and procedures governing the activities of the Executive Committee, Directors, executives and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc., have been put in place.
 Management also continually reviews, updates, and refines the internal control system to anticipate future challenges.

+Our Internal Audit Department is independent of our operations and accounting functions.
+The Head of Corporate Audit reports directly to the Audit Committee.
 A risk-based internal audit plan is approved by the Audit Committee each year.
-Based on the audit plan, the Internal Auditor performs an assessment of risks and testing of controls across all business and support units of the Company in order to provide reasonable assurance that adequate controls and governance are in effect.
+Based on the audit plan, the Internal Auditor performs an assessment of risks and testing of controls across key business and support units of the Company annually in order to provide reasonable assurance that adequate controls and governance are in effect.
 In line with the Company’s zero tolerance for fraud and bribery, the Internal Auditor is responsible for the conduct of relevant investigations should fraud or irregularities be uncovered or suspected.

 The Audit Committee meets quarterly to discuss internal audit issues with the Internal Auditor and to discuss financial and internal control matters with the External Auditor.
 The Audit Committee holds four direct discussions with the External Auditor in the absence of management every year.
 The Audit Committee reports any key issues arising from these meetings to the Board.